dejwk/roo_time/README.md

 ## Measuring wall time

 The library works well with device-specific libraries, via the base abstraction of a 'WallTimeClock'.
 On ESP chips, you can use
 'SystemClock' to read time from NTP servers via WiFi.
-For DS3231, you can use the 'Ds3231Clock' defined in `roo_time/ds3231.h`.
+For DS3231, you can use a companion library  [roo_time_ds3231](github.com/dejwk/roo_time_ds3231).
 If you have another time source, you can use it by implementing a simple adapter:

 ```cpp